swoval/sbt-source-format/README.md

 [1]: https://travis-ci.org/swoval/sbt-source-format.svg?branch=master
 [2]: https://travis-ci.org/swoval/sbt-source-format

-A collection of sbt plugin for formatting source files.
+A collection of sbt plugins for formatting source files.
 The current version of the plugin is compatible with sbt 1.3.0 and greater.
 The legacy version, 0.1.6 works with sbt 1.x and sbt 0.13.x.

-The latest version is 0.2.3.

 There are four plugins in the family: